BOLL7708/desbot/README.md

 4. Dashboard - Create a Stream Deck equivalent as a webpage, where reward and system features can be toggled or triggered.
 This is where the old game reward profile feature will come back as we can persist reward states for the running Steam game.

 ### Planned Final Bot Structure
-This has been the plan for a while, the whole conversation from config files to database with an editor has taken a while, so we're still a bit from splitting up the project and convert it to Node.JS
+This has been the plan for a while, the whole conversion from config files to database with an editor has taken a while, so we're still a bit from splitting up the project and convert it to Node.JS.
 ```mermaid
 flowchart LR
     Desbot[DESBOT]